 I love making homemade cake.

-But there are just some days that I don’t feel like going to all the effort – so a boxed cake mix has to do.
+But there are just some days that I don’t feel like going to all the effort – so a boxed cake mix it is!

 Fortunately, over the years, I’ve learned a few tips for making a cake mix taste homemade.
 Whenever I use these tips, people often are surprised to hear that the cake was made from a box!

-Anyways, here are seven other tips I use for my cakes – it helps make the cake moister, a little less sweet, and just so much more homemade tasting!
+Anyways, here are nine other tips I use for my cakes – it helps make the cake moister, a little less sweet, and just so much more homemade tasting!